zulip/zulip/help/include/spoilers.md

+## Spoilers

-You can use spoilers to hide content that you do not want to be visible until the user interacts with it.
+Here is an example of how you can use spoiler formatting in Zulip to hide some or all of the content in your message until the reader chooses to reveal it.

+### What you type

 ~~~
 Normal content in message